-Listed as the third most beautiful urban circuit in the world by Time magazine in 2009, a round trip of the Lachine Canal's bike paths covers 29 kilometres (18 miles) of terrain.
+Listed as the third most beautiful urban circuit in the world by Time magazine in 2009, a round trip of the Lachine Canal's bike paths covers 29 kilometers (18 miles) of terrain.
 And the scenery is gorgeous, green and rife with historical landmarks, ghosts of Canada's industrial revolution.
-But you might want to skip out on renting a Bixi bike if you're unfamiliar with Montreal and don't want to incur any extra charges (long story).
-These Montreal bike rental shops offer competitive prices and flexible rental options.
+But you might want to skip out on renting a Bixi bike if you're unfamiliar with Montreal and don't want to incur any extra charges.
+Most Montreal bike rental shops offer competitive prices and flexible rental options.

 02 of 07

-Now this particular attraction is admittedly off the beaten path, on the far west end of the canal (see map).
-And I'm guessing that unless you're a local who lives in the area, you'll probably end up here by bike.
+Now, this particular attraction is admittedly off the beaten path, on the far west end of the canal.
+Unless you're a local who lives in the area, you'll probably end up here by bike.
 The Fur Trade Museum is one of the more entertaining ways to learn about the history behind the Lachine Canal.
 Expect a visit to take about one hour, maybe more.
 Exhibits are kid-friendly too.

 03 of 07